top of page

 About Lilly Grossman

-Lilly Grossman is a disability policy advocate, systems strategist, and researcher focused on how public systems shape access, independence, and opportunity for Americans with disabilities.
-She is the Founder and CEO of Beyond The Box Advocacy, a nonpartisan disability policy and systems organization examining how disability systems function in practice.
+Lilly Grossman is a disability policy researcher, systems strategist, author, and Founder and CEO of Beyond The Box Advocacy, a nonpartisan organization dedicated to improving how disability systems function in practice.

 Work Experience